top of page

 Think about how visible you want the tattoo to be and how much detail you want me to capture.

-Tips for Your Session
+Tips for Your Tattoo Session

 Here are some tips to ensure your tattoo session goes smoothly: